 You see it everywhere – at schools, doctors’ offices, public attractions, even grocery stores.
 But have you ever wondered how effective hand sanitizer really is?

-The U.S. Food and Drug Administration (FDA) is seeking proof.
-On June 29, the agency issued a proposed rule requesting manufacturers provide additional scientific data to support the safety and effectiveness of active ingredients used in over-the-counter hand sanitizer and other topical consumer antiseptic rubs.
+On June 29, 2016, the U.S. Food and Drug Administration (FDA) issued a proposed rule requesting manufacturers provide additional scientific data to support the safety and effectiveness of active ingredients used in over-the-counter hand sanitizer and other topical consumer antiseptic rubs.

 One of many investigations